Mortal Kombat Trilogy

-Mortal Kombat Trilogy is a fighting game released by Midway in 1996 as the second and final update to Mortal Kombat 3 (the first being Ultimate Mortal Kombat 3) for the PlayStation, Nintendo 64, Sega Saturn and PCs.
+Mortal Kombat Trilogy is a 1996 fighting game released by Midway as the second and final update to Mortal Kombat 3 (the first being Ultimate Mortal Kombat 3) for the PlayStation, Nintendo 64, Sega Saturn and PCs.
 Further versions were also released for the Game.com and R-Zone.
 It features a similar basic gameplay system and the same story as Ultimate Mortal Kombat 3, but adds characters and stages restored from Mortal Kombat and Mortal Kombat II.
-New additions to the game included the "Aggressor" bar.
-The Brutality mechanic from the Super NES and Genesis versions of Ultimate Mortal Kombat 3 was incorporated.
-The game was met with positive to mixed reviews upon release.
+New additions to the game included the "Aggressor" bar and the Brutality mechanic.
+The game was met with mixed to positive reviews upon release.